GogoVega/nestor-bot/src/commands/README.md

 Each file contains two elements:

+- **basePermission**: The basic permission a user must have to use this command.
 - **data**: Contains the command elements (name, description, subcommand...).
+- **managePermission**: Bypass channel check for command with it.
 - **execute()**: Is the function executed if this command is called.

 ## Server Integrations Page